 The product does not invest in companies involved in certain activities which, in the opinion of the Investment Manager, are associated with a particularly adverse impact on sustainability in excess of certain thresholds.
-These include but are not limited to companies involved in the manufacture of tobacco products, companies with any involvement in certain types of controversial weapons, and companies with a high degree of involvement in coal extraction or coal-fired electricity generation.
+These include but are not limited to the PAB Exclusions set out in the EU Paris-Aligned Benchmark Regulations.